machuga/keep-trying/README.md

 # keep-trying [![Build Status](https://travis-ci.org/machuga/keep-trying.svg?branch=master)](https://travis-ci.org/machuga/keep-trying.svg?branch=master)

-A bare-bones function to allow retrying promises up to a given limit.
+A minimal function to allow retrying promises up to a given limit.

 This library was inspired by some callback retry code I used to use, https://github.com/poetic/retryable-promise, and https://github.com/valeriangalliat/promise-retryable.

-It is useful when you have some action you need to call that may fail the first time if a connection is poor, or if a server may not yet have a resource ready for consumption.
+It is useful when you have some action you need to call that may fail the first time.

 The API is intended to be very simple, and leverages the native Promises available in ES2015.
 May be used with Node 4+, any modern browser, or polyfill